asamofal/t-assistant/README.md

 t-assistant -s "src/**/*.ts" -o "locales" -l "en" "fr" -k "t" "$t"
 ```

+## Credits

+Special thanks to @AlexAzartsev for the original idea and inspiration behind this tool!

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.